 Would a doctor ever prescribe an antibiotic without or before performing a culture?

 Resistance may be innate (natural) or acquired.
-Natural resistance is part of the microorganism's normal physical characteristics.
-Since microorganisms multiply very rapidly, they go through many generations in a short period of time.
+Natural resistance is part of the microbe's normal physical and genetic characteristics.
+Since microbes multiply very rapidly; they go through many generations in a short period of time.
 There is always the potential for antimicrobial resistance to arise through a genetic change (mutation).
-If this change gives the microorganism a survival advantage, it may be passed on to subsequent generations.
+If this change gives the microbe a survival advantage, it may be passed on to subsequent generations.

 An acquired resistance may develop through a selection process.
-When someone is treated with an antimicrobial agent, the most susceptible microorganisms are the ones that are killed first.
-If treatment is stopped before all of the pathogens are killed, the survivors may develop a resistance to that particular antimicrobial agent.
-The next time they are exposed to the same drug, it may be ineffective as the bacteria and their progeny are likely to retain resistance to that antimicrobial agent.
+When someone is treated with an antimicrobial drug, the most susceptible microbes are the ones that are killed first.
+If treatment is stopped before all of the pathogens are killed, the survivors may develop a resistance to that particular antimicrobial drug.
+The next time they are exposed to the same drug, it may be ineffective as the bacteria and their progeny are likely to retain resistance to that antimicrobial drug.

-Resistance can also develop when microorganisms that are resistant share their genetic material with susceptible ones.
-This may occur more frequently in a health care setting, where many patients are treated with antimicrobial agents.
-For instance, resistant strains of bacteria, such as MRSA (methicillin resistant Staphylococcus aureus), have been a problem in hospitals for decades and are increasingly common in the community.
+Resistance can spread when resistant microbes share their genetic material with susceptible ones.
+This may occur more frequently in a healthcare setting, where many patients are treated with antimicrobial drugs.
+For instance, resistant strains of bacteria, such as methicillin resistant Staphylococcus aureus (MRSA), have been a problem in hospitals for decades and are increasingly common in the community.

-When a resistance trait arises in bacteria, for whatever reason, the resistant organism may spread to other people throughout a community.
-Once a strain of bacteria has become resistant to one or more antimicrobial agent, the only recourse is to try to inhibit its spread and to try to find another one that will kill it.
-The second or third choice antimicrobial agents that are available are often more expensive and associated with more side effects.
-This presents a challenge that is compounded by the fact that microorganisms are becoming resistant faster than new antimicrobial agents are being developed.
+A resistant microbe may spread to other people throughout a community.
+Once a strain of bacteria has become resistant to one or more antimicrobial drug, the only recourse is to try to inhibit its spread and to try to find another one that will kill it.
+The second or third choice antimicrobial drugs that are available are often more expensive and associated with more side effects.
+This presents a challenge that is compounded by the fact that microbes are becoming resistant faster than new antimicrobial drugs are being developed.

 Are there other ways of testing for resistance?

-Another way to test for resistance is by using molecular methods to test for changes (mutations) in a microorganism's genetic material that enables it to grow in the presence of certain antimicrobial agents.
-Methicillin-resistant Staphylcoccus aureus (MRSA) contain the mecA gene that confers resistance to the antibiotics methicillin, oxacillin, nafcillin, and dicloxacillin.
+Sometimes molecular methods are used to look for changes (mutations) in a microbe's genetic material that enables it to grow in the presence of certain antimicrobial drugs.
+For instance, methicillin-resistant Staphylcoccus aureus (MRSA) contain the mecA gene that confers resistance to the antibiotics methicillin, oxacillin, nafcillin, and dicloxacillin.
 Detection of the mecA gene using a molecular based test allows the rapid detection of MRSA prior to culturing the bacteria.
-Someone carrying this organism in their nasal passages can be isolated from other patients in the hospital so that the resistant staph are not transmitted to others.
+Someone carrying this microbe in their nasal passages can be isolated from other patients in the hospital so that the resistant staph are not transmitted to others.